 To enter the glen, I had to walk around the western end of one of the two parallel ridges that formed its walls.
 At the the foot of the glen, in a sheep meadow, was a 40-foot tall stone monument to a man who had once been a leading light in Edinburgh.
 Perhaps he’s still remembered here.
 I suspect, however, that this memorial, like so many others like it, is now mostly a tribute to a time of large egos and low wages in rural Scotland.

-A couple of days later I passed a more modern and modest, not to mention informative.
+A couple of days later I passed a more modern and modest, not to mention informative, monument.
 It was for Robert Campbell (1808-1894), born near the site (Dalchiorlich).

 A lichen-stained photolithography plaque next to the road said he “earned his place in history by opening the way to the riches of the Klondike” and bringing “Canadian authority to the Yukon” during 40 years with the Hudson’s Bay Company.
 His monument didn’t have a single notation on it.

 As I entered Glen Strae I saw two all-terrain vehicles climbing a hill track.
-The drivers were the last people I’d see for two days.
+The drivers were the last people I would see for two days.

 There were plenty of animals, of course.
 This is family season (alas, single-parent) in the hills.

 It was a steady uphill walk; a glen, after all, is what a river flows down.
-Tributaries to the River Strae flowed down the bare hills, forming pools of icy green water.
+Tributaries to the River Strae flowed from the bare hills, forming pools of icy green water.

 It was a sunny day, as all of the days of this crossing have been.
 It was also long—long in distance, long in daylight, and long in time alone.
 The last, in my case, leads eventually to rumination, the replaying of mistakes and bad behavior, the self-pity of disappointments and injustices, the tachycardic thrill of unwreaked vengeance.